Hey there, beautiful!

-People with darker skin tones are also often more prone to these ingrown hairs as their hair is typically more coarse and curly so it’s more inclined to curl back inwards.
+Now here's an interesting tidbit: people with darker skin tones are often more prone to these sneaky ingrown hairs.
+Their hair tends to be more coarse and curly, making it more likely to curl back inwards.

 2. Shave in the direction of the hair

-Tweezing out one or two ingrown hairs is alright.
-However, using tweezers too often to remove hair from your face, underarms, legs, or abdomen can open up the pores to dirt and bacteria.
+While tweezing one or two ingrown hairs is alright, be cautious about over-tweezing in general.
+Constantly plucking hair from your face, underarms, legs, or abdomen can open up those pores to dirt and bacteria – not what we want!

 4. Seek advice from a dermatologist

 Now listen up – most ingrown hairs are harmless and will clear up on their own with some self-care lovin'.
 However, there may be times when you need that extra expertise from a doctor or dermatologist.

 If you spot any pus-filled cysts around an ingrown hair or if an infection worsens without improvement after a few days...it's time for that professional help!
 A dermatologist can extract those stubborn hairs without any risk of infection or further complications.